 In comparison to copper piping, using PEX tubes tend to be more sustainable, affordable, extremely durable, affordable, flexible, easier to install, and resistant to leaks and corrosion.

-PEX pipes also keep your water hot/cold longer thanks to their insulating properties and are lightweight.
+PEX pipes also keep your cold water lines hot/cold longer thanks to their insulating properties and are lightweight.
 Since they come in multiple colors, you get to keep track of which pipe carries what more conveniently, especially for the next home improvement project.

 4) Can I Use PEX Tubes Outside?